jina-ai/finetuner/docs/components/tailor.md

 ## `dispaly` model summary

 Tailor provides a helper function `finetuner.display()` that gives a table summary of a Keras/PyTorch/Paddle model.
-Let's see how to create a embedding model with ResNet-50.
+Let's see how to create an embedding model with ResNet-50.

 1. Load a pre-trained ResNet-50 via your favourite deep learning backend and call ``display``.
     ````{tab} PyTorch